-(a) Upon completion of the initial registration procedures, each filer will be issued a confidential and unique electronic identifier.
+- (a) Upon completion of the initial registration procedures, each filer will be issued a confidential and unique electronic identifier.
 Each filer must use his or her identifier in order to electronically file documents.
-Use of the identifier to electronically file documents constitutes a "digital signature" on the particular document.

-(b) The attachment of a digital signature on an electronically-filed document is deemed to constitute a signature on the document for purposes of signature requirements imposed by the Texas Rules of Civil Procedure or any other law.
+Use of the identifier to electronically file documents constitutes a "digital signature" on the particular document. - (b) The attachment of a digital signature on an electronically-filed document is deemed to constitute a signature on the document for purposes of signature requirements imposed by the Texas Rules of Civil Procedure or any other law.
 The person whose name appears first in the signature block of an initial pleading is deemed to be the attorney in charge for the purposes of Texas Rules of Civil Procedure 8, unless otherwise designated.
-The digital signature on any document filed is deemed to be the signature of the attorney whose name appears first in the signature block of the document for the purpose of Texas Rules of Texas Rules of Civil Procedure 8, unless otherwise designated.
-The digital signature on any document filed is deemed to be the signature of the attorney Rules of Civil Procedure 13 and 57.

-(c) A digital signature on an electronically-filed document is deemed to constitute a signature by the filer for the purpose of authorizing the payment of document filing fees.
+The digital signature on any document filed is deemed to be the signature of the attorney whose name appears first in the signature block of the document for the purpose of Texas Rules of Civil Procedure 13 and 57. - (c) A digital signature on an electronically-filed document is deemed to constitute a signature by the filer for the purpose of authorizing the payment of document filing fees.